We Back Dundee as a City of Culture

 <b>Q) What surprises you about the city?</b><br><hr><b>A)</b> There's something very human about Dundee.
 A grey mass of stone and concrete which is filled with people going about their lives.
 It's the minimum viable city.

-<b>Q) What surprises you about the city?</b><br><hr><b>A)</b> The openness of the city towards new people and new culture
+<b>Q) What surprises you about the city?</b><br><hr><b>A)</b> The view from the rooftops

 <b>Q) What surprises you about the city?</b><br><hr><b>A)</b> GENRAL GRANT'S VISIT TO DUNDEE